 What is Business English?

-Teaching Business English is primarily teaching English to adults working in or planning to work in a specific business sector.
+Teaching Business English teaches English to adults primarily working in or planning to work in a specific business sector.
 The companies in the business sector to be studied could be large multinationals, small private companies or state-run organisations providing products or services.
 Business English courses may be long or short.
 Classes can be taught in-company, in a language school, in a rented space or online.

 Business English shares aspects of general EFL.
 However, it is different because the aims of a Business English course usually specialise and cover English use to a greater depth than a general English course.